Kelly Services: Q4 Earnings Snapshot

 For the year, the company reported a loss of $62.5 million, or $1.64 per share, swinging to a loss in the period.
 Revenue was reported as $4.97 billion.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on KELYA at https://www.zacks.com/ap/KELYA
+Access a Zacks stock report on KELYB at https://www.zacks.com/ap/KELYB